 Shared Utilities Arrangements

-In California, when each unit does not have its own utility meter, the landlord must disclose this information in the rental agreement.
-They must also provide and execute a mutual written agreement with the tenant for payment of services.
+California rentals without their own utility meter must disclose this fact in the rental agreement.
+Such rentals must also execute an agreement between the landlord and tenant for payment of utility services.

-The following is an example of a shared utility agreement section:
+This is an example of a utility sharing clause:

 UTILITIES: This rental unit shares the following utilities with another unit or common area: